 One reason many of us (including me) are hesitant to try making uppu seedai is because of their unsavoury reputation of bursting when the dough balls are put into the hot oil.
 In this recipe I will tell you the steps I took to prevent them from bursting like little dough explosives!

-Tips to keep Uppu Seedai from bursting:
+Tips to keep Uppu Seedai from bursting while being fried:

 - You have the advantage when you make uppu seedai from store bought flour, as the flour is usually finely powdered.
 The flour should be really fine.
 Coarse flour can cause the uppu seedai to burst.